 Any excuse related to the grouping of students will not be accepted (e.g. Student A did all of the work; Student B couldn’t meet with us; Student C has all of the work and he/she is absent today, etc.).
 The assignment will be considered late and will adhere to Volusia County School’s grading policy.

 Warrior Time will be used for students to complete any work including missing or late work.
 Students will also be permitted to study for upcoming tests/quizzes, complete their homework for that night and/or remediate/retake a summative assignment.
+This is a great time to simply get out a book and read for the fun of it.

 Students will not be permitted to use this time for recreational or social purposes.